Management of regulated wastes

 - Waste tracking overview for generators

-- Completing paper waste transport certificates
+- Completing paper waste transport certificates (see availability)

 - Completing online waste transport certificates